i-sahraoui/sql-query-agent/README.md

 # sql-query-agent

 The purpose of this project is to allow non-technical users to execute queries in plain english.
-You can type a question -- "show me all customers in Texas with a savings account" -- and the agent figures out the query, runs it against your database, and returns the results.
-No SQL knowledge required.
+You can type a question (e.g., "show me all customers in Texas with a savings account") and the agent figures out the query, runs it against your database, and returns the results.

 I built this to demonstrate how large language models can be used as practical interfaces for relational databases.